🚇 2025 Transit, Parking & Commuting Benefits — What’s Tax-Free and What’s Taxable?

 Designing transportation benefits requires more than simply making them “pre-tax.”

-Employers must analyze whether each benefit fits into the IRS-defined categories.
+Employers must analyze whether each benefit fits into the IRS-defined categories and whether the delivery method creates a cash-equivalent wage problem.

-- 1) Does it qualify as a Transportation Fringe Benefit under IRS rules?
+- 1) Does it qualify as a Qualified Transportation Fringe under IRS rules?

-- 2) Does it fall within monthly IRS limits?
+- 2) Does it fall within the monthly IRS limit for the year?

-- 3) Is it a cash or cash-equivalent benefit (almost always taxable)?
+- 3) Is it cash or cash-equivalent (almost always taxable)?

 - 4) Is the travel truly business travel or simply commuting?

-Cash stipends are almost always taxable, while employer-provided transit passes or parking within limits can remain tax-free.
+In practice, cash stipends are almost always taxable, while employer-provided transit passes or qualified parking (within limits) can be tax-free.

 5️⃣ Examples & Practical EA Tax Tips

-Company A purchases a subway pass within IRS limits → fully tax-free.
+Company A provides a subway pass within IRS limits → generally tax-free.

-Company B gives an identical cash stipend → fully taxable wages.
+Company B pays the same value as a cash stipend → generally taxable wages.

 6️⃣ Frequently Asked Questions